taylorbf/node-project-template/README.md

 ## How to use

-Download this template and type 'npm install' in terminal in the project folder.
+Download this template and type `npm install` in terminal in the project folder.

-Then run 'gulp' to compile and create a dist.
-Notice that 'gulp' creates a few new folders including '/dist' with the compiled library, and '/api' with an API website built with JSDoc3.
+Then run `gulp` to compile and create a dist.
+Notice that `gulp` creates a few new folders including `/dist` with the compiled library, and `/api` with an API website built with JSDoc3.
 The API is compiled from comments in the JS.